api3dao/signed-api/packages/data-pusher/README.md

     {
       // The data is pushed to the signed API named "localhost".
       "signedApiName": "localhost",
-      // The data is fetched for the templates with the specified template IDs.
+      // The data is fetched for the templates with the template IDs specified below.
       "templateIds": [
         "0xcc35bd1800c06c12856a87311dd95bfcbb3add875844021d59a929d79f3c99bd",
         "0x086130c54864b2129f8ac6d8d7ab819fa8181bbe676e35047b1bca4c31d51c66",